file9.ai

 Environment

-Burkina Faso faces various environmental challenges, including recurring droughts, desertification, and deforestation.
-The government is a party to multiple international environmental agreements aimed at addressing these issues.
+Burkina Faso faces various environmental challenges, including droughts, desertification, and deforestation.
+The country has committed to several international environmental agreements addressing biodiversity and climate change.
+Agriculture utilizes roughly 53.4% of the land, and a high percentage of the population relies on these natural resources.

-• Water resources: Total renewable water resources estimated at 13.5 billion cubic meters (2020).
+• Water Resources: Total renewable water resources estimated at 13.5 billion cubic meters (2022).

 Transportation